 Below is a list of NAHMA-certified trainers, including the course he/she teaches and a brief biography.

 Laurie Fritz Bio

 Laurie Fritz has 20 years of experience in affordable multifamily housing, which includes 15 years of experience in contract administration with the state of Kansas.

 Fritz’s major responsibilities include overseeing the Performance-Based Section 8 and Low-Income Housing Tax Credit programs at Kansas Housing Resources Corporation, where she is director of the Asset Management Division.

 Her previous housing experience includes managing 314 units of Low-Income Housing Tax Credits.

-Fritz is a NAHMA certified trainer of the Certified Professional of Occupancy (CPO) and Fair Housing/Section 504 Compliance (FHC) certifications.
+Fritz is a NAHMA certified trainer of the Certified Professional of Occupancy (CPO).
 She is a graduate of Washburn University of Topeka with a degree in business management.